DarkMaps/DarkMapsServer/README.md

 **Step 1**

-The string to be signed is constructed by joining the following strings:
+The string to be signed is constructed by joining the following strings without any joining character:

-- The <signatureCount> converted to a string
+- The time since UTC in milliseconds
+- The request method (e.g. POST, GET or DELETE)
 - The url path (e.g. /v1/1234/messages) encoded using the equivalent of JS `encodeURIComponent()`
-- If the request is POST, the message body converted to a JSON string and then encoded using the equivilent of JS `encodeURIComponent()`
+- If the request is POST or DELETE, the message body converted to a JSON string and then encoded using the equivilent of JS `encodeURIComponent()`